-90-100 A

-80-89 B

-59 or below F
+90-100 A 80-89 B 70-79 C 60-69 D 59 or below F

 Students are responsible for completing all assignments timely.
 Some assignments or projects may be provided in advance with a date due and also include a criterion for grading.
 It is important to check your child's planner nightly so that you can assist your child in completing assignments in a timely manner.
 Communicate with your child's teacher if you do not understand an assignment.
-Check the teacher's class newsletter for more information regarding assignments, due dates and projects.
+Check the teacher's web page or newsletter for more information regarding assignments, due dates and projects.
 Teachers may use a variety of methods for assessing your child's work.
-Examples might include: rubrics, self-assessments, criteria goals with points, paper/pencil tests, fill in the blank, written answers, bubble-in, individual projects, small group projects, computer-based assessments, oral assessments or a combination of more than one of the above.
+Examples might include: rubrics, self-assessments, criteria goals with points, paper/pencil tests, fill in the blank, written answers, bubble-in (STAR, DIBELS,

+ACT Aspire), projects, small group projects, computer- based assessments (i.e., Reading assessments), oral assessments or a combination of more than one of the above.
 Formative Assessment Measures are administered throughout the 9-week grading period to gauge your child's mastery of a concept or skill.
 The Summative Assessments are administered less often and reflect mastery of more than one skill over a period of time.